andrew/ultimate-awesome/README.md

 - [awesome-hyperspectral-image-unmixing](https://github.com/xiuheng-wang/awesome-hyperspectral-image-unmixing) - Resource collection for the paper "Integration of Physics-Based and Data-Driven Models for Hyperspectral Image Unmixing: A summary of current methods" (SPM 2023).
 - [the-best-email-marketing-services-and-tools-for-marketers](https://github.com/cemhurturk/the-best-email-marketing-services-and-tools-for-marketers) - The best email marketing services and tools help marketers save time and improve their results.
 - [Awesome-Myanmar](https://github.com/chanmratekoko/Awesome-Myanmar) - Awesome Myanmar Projects and Resources.
-- [awesome-acg-machine-learning](https://github.com/dimpurr/awesome-acg-machine-learning) - A curated list of awesome machine learning resources related to anime, manga and so on.
 - [awesome-audioqr](https://github.com/ganny26/awesome-audioqr) - A curated list of Audio QR / NSDT libraries.
 - [awesome_neuropixels](https://github.com/Julie-Fabre/awesome_neuropixels) - A curated list of awesome Neuropixels resources.
 - [awesome-ionic](https://github.com/lanceli/awesome-ionic) - A collection of awesome Ionic resources and shiny things.